nvoynov/cleon/README.md

   $ cleon port CLEON PORT_TO
 ```

-`Cleon` a set of basic PORO abstractions for building clean systems.
-If you are familiar with [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), you'll catch everything at a glance.
-If not I doubted it serves to you.
-You may also check [User Stories](/user_stories.md).

 You can check using those concepts in the [Users](https://github.com/nvoynov/cleon-users) demo gem that represents a simple but ubiquitous user management domain.

 ## Installation